PAIDiPaidThis.com

 New boiler cost in the UK: combi vs system prices

 Swapping out a tired boiler is one of those jobs most of us only do once a decade, so it is hard to know what a fair figure looks like.
 The right price depends on the type of boiler, the make, and how much pipework needs changing.
-The real prices below come from actual prices, so you can see what people paid rather than a sales quote.
+A like-for-like combi swap is a different job to a full system conversion, and quotes will not look the same for each.
+The real prices below come from actual bills, so you can see what people paid rather than a sales quote.

 The quick version